bstr1ckland/sham/README.md

 ### Supported Systems
 - UNIX Systems (?)
-  - Tested for Ubuntu, works
+  - Tested for Arch, Ubuntu, works
   - WSL does not